-Small scale tourism - There may be opportunities for small-scale camping/glamping around Kinlochard.
+Small scale tourism

+There may be opportunities for small-scale camping/glamping around Kinlochard outside the immediate village environs.
 A potential site is identified to the south of Loch Ard (see map) but other locations may be suitable.

+Economic Development

-Economic Development - Potential opportunities for small scale economic development could include small workshops/units for locally produced goods, retail, café or restaurant.
+Potential opportunities for small scale economic development could include small workshops/units for locally produced goods, retail, café or restaurant.
 Priority will be given to re-purposing existing buildings and sheds and at the Village Hall.

+Renewable Energy

-Renewable Energy - Feasibility of small-scale hydro, air/water heat pumps, biomass, solar thermal technology.
+Feasibility of small-scale hydro, air/water heat pumps, biomass, solar thermal technology.